 Can I freeze dandelion petals?

 YES!!!
 Freeze the petals until you have enough or are ready to use them.
-It is best to store them in a freezer bag and keep frozen for up to 6 months.
+It is best to store them in a freezer bag and keep them frozen for up to 6 months.

 Here Are More Fun DIY Recipes to Try